magnetar-io/strange_matter_specification/README.md

 - Create an issue that gets stored in a file or web service.
 - Model Application loads the model.
 - The model editing/viewing application creates a “temporary join” between the issues and the modeled elements.
-- When the applications are closed,  the “connection” logic is lost and thus has to be recalculated when the next user brings the data together.
+- When the applications are closed,  the **“join”** logic is lost and thus has to be recalculated when the next user brings the data together.
+This basically eliminates the ablity to reason about the data without software bridging the data.

 Certainly, IDs exist that enable this join, but that has to be recomputed.
 You would have to open the source model each time you want to review the data.

 <aside>
 💡 What if the data was connected?
 What kinds of things become possible?
 Let’s think through some very basic workflows that could exist